-6. The dwelling hereby permitted shall not be occupied until waste storage provision for the new dwelling and the existing dwelling at 1 Ferndale Rise has been put in place, in accordance with a scheme previously submitted to and approved in writing by the local planning authority.
-The waste storage provision shall be retained in the approved form thereafter.
+3. The unit hereby permitted shall not be occupied until details of waste storage for the existing house at 1 Ferndale Rise have been submitted to and approved in writing by the local planning authority, and the agreed provision has been implemented on site.

-Reason: to ensure adequate waste storage provision.
-(Cambridge Local PLan 2006 policy 3/12)
+Reason: To ensure adequate waste storage facilities.
+(Cambridge Local Plan 2006 policy 3/10)